Overview

 Pagination

 Some resources may be paginated.
 Each paginated collection defaults to returning 50 resources at a time, with a maximum limit of 1100 if desired.
-A paginated resource will always contain a links
+A paginated resource will always contain a links key on the top-level which contains first, next and last keys:

 {